Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation

+We propose a Neighborhood Consensus Contrastive Learning (NCCL) method for backward-compatible representation.
+With no assumptions about the new training data, we start from a neighborhood consensus perspective, and constrain at the sub-cluster level to keep the discriminative capability of new embeddings.
+The impact of outliers is reduced as they contribute little to such optimizing progress.

-The contributions of this paper are summarized as follows: \begin{itemize} \item We propose a Neighborhood Consensus Contrastive Learning (NCCL) method for backward-compatible representation.
-The NCCL exploits the neighborhood structure in both the embedding and discrimination spaces. \item We propose a novel scheme to filter the old embeddings with low credibility, which is helpful to improve the robustness against the noise data in old models. \item The proposed method obtains state-of-the-art performance on the evaluated benchmark datasets.
-We can ensure backward compatibility without impairing the accuracy of the new model. \end{itemize}
+\item We perform backward-compatible learning from both embedding space and discrimination space, with priorities of different sub-clusters dominating the optimizing progress.
+We further propose a novel scheme to filter the old embeddings with low credibility, which is helpful to maintain robustness with the qualities of old models various. \item The proposed method obtains state-of-the-art performance on the evaluated benchmark datasets.
+We can ensure backward compatibility without impairing the accuracy of the new model.
+In most cases, it even improves the accuracy of the new model. \end{itemize}